To Explain or Not to Explain: A Study on the Necessity of Explanations for Autonomous Vehicles: Introduction

 Using the data collected, we aim to understand the relationship between driver types and the necessity of an explanation, for particular contexts.
 Specifically, in early tests, we observed disagreements among participants on the explanation necessity level.
 For instance, we found that people tend to agree on that explanations are necessary in near-crash events, but there was no obvious agreement for ordinary or anomalous driving situations in aggregate.
 As we will show, when examining factors like driver type (i.e., cautious, aggressive) and context, a relationship is uncovered linking the necessity of explanations with the scenario and driver type.

-Building on this insight from the user study, we also present a data-driven model for estimating the explanation necessity level online.
-This model would allow us to assess when and if an explanation is needed, and can be tuned to particular user preference.
 To explore the explanation necessity level for more diverse scenarios, we present a self-driving explanation dataset by augmenting the Berkeley Deep Drive Attention dataset~\cite{BDDA}.
 Each video in the dataset is annotated with explanation content, the explanation time interval, and associated measures of the necessity for all 1103 video clips.
 The associated explanation necessity score ranges from 0 to 1, suggesting how critical an explanation is needed for the given scenarios.
-Our proposed model makes personalized, real-time prediction about whether or not an explanation is needed.
-The model takes a sliding window of a camera video as the input and outputs a binary decision on whether an explanation is necessary.

-The proposed solution can adapt to the state-of-the-art explanation generation model by suggesting explanation moments.
-The combined system can generate a text-based explanation at the right moment for different individuals, where existing methods continually generate explanations with little to no personalization.
-Tuning the frequency of explanations (or generally interventions) are key for improving acceptance and trust in autonomous systems~\cite{shia2014semiautonomous,driggs2015improved}.

-In summary, our contributions are as follows: \begin{enumerate} \item Our user study shows that the explanation necessity level is affected by driver types and driving scenarios or context. \item We find that people tend to agree on the explanation necessity more for near-crash/emergent driving scenarios, and less for the ordinary driving situation. \item We present a dataset with video clips labeled with an explanation necessity degree, an explanation moment, and first-person explanation content. \item We propose a model that makes personalized predictions in real-time about whether or not an explanation is needed. \end{enumerate}
+In summary, our contributions are as follows: (1) We present a study on the explanation necessity for autonomous vehicles; and (2) We present a dataset with video clips labeled with an explanation necessity degree, an explanation moment, and first-person explanation content.

-The paper is organized as follows.
-In the next section, we present related work on XAI for the autonomous vehicles and its relationship to trust and user acceptance.
-Then, we introduce our user study experiment on the necessity of explanations.
-Using the insight of how explanation necessity varies between scenarios, we present an explanation necessity dataset, which augments the original Berkeley Deep Drive Attention dataset.
-Finally, with our explanation necessity data available, we propose a learning-based model that can predict whether an explanation is needed in real-time.
-We conclude with a discussion of the implications, limitations, and findings of our work.

-\section{related work}
+\section{Related work}

-As has been found for many AI-enabled systems, autonomous cars (and driving assistance systems) are likely better off with self-explaining capabilities, which we hypothesize would facilitate its acceptance among mainstream consumers.